Parameter#

 Indexed Assignments#

-Performing indexed assignments offers what may be thought of as simultaneous or parallel assignments and provides a concise way of specifying large amounts of data.
+Performing indexed assignments offers what may be thought of as simultaneous or parallel assignments and provides a concise way of manipulating large amounts of data.

 Consider the mathematical statement \(DJ_d = 2.75 * DA_d\) for all elements of \(d\).
 This means that for every member of the set \(d\), a value is assigned to \(DJ\).
 This can be written in GAMSPy as follows: